EMIT-leadership-development/emit/_programs/women-leaders.md

     sprite_selection_number:
     image_url: >-
       https://res.cloudinary.com/sonya-ninja/image/upload/h_300,w_300,c_thumb,f_auto,g_custom,q_auto/v1620887837/emit/images/business/africa-leaders-entrepreneurs_ons81d.jpg
-  - title: Life Skills 1
+  - title: 'Designing Your Life Plan '
     objective: >-
       The goal of this course is to help the student articulate a clear vision for their life and develop a plan to attain developed goals.